 - As a rule, a good airbrush compressor, which works without oil, is cheaper

-The only thing that speaks against an oil-free compressor is the fact that it becomes hotter than the oil-lubricated version at high outputs.
+The only thing against an oil-free compressor is the fact that it becomes hotter than the oil-lubricated version at high outputs.
 However, this is hardly of importance for an airbrush compressor; this disadvantage rather refers to the industrial version.
 An airbrush compressor does not have to be so powerful that it overheats quickly; if this is the case, the automatic switch-off function usually kicks in.

 Oil Piston Compressor